ansys/scade-wux/doc/source/contributing.rst

 Distribute
 ----------
-If you would like to create either source or wheel files, start by installing the building requirements and then executing the build module:
+If you would like to create either source or wheel files, start by installing the building requirements and then, execute the build module:

 .. code:: bash